danilotc/devdojoen-java/README.md

 1. [x] Java One For All 59 - Object Orientation - Constructors pt 02 - Overloging
 1. [x] Java One For All 60 - Object Orientation - Instance Initialization Block
 1. [x] Java One For All 61 - Object Orientation - Static modifier
+1. [x] Java One For All 62 - Object Orientation - Static methods

 ---